-On September 25, 2009, Petroleum Company of Trinidad and Tobago Limited and Petrotrin EAP Services Limited ("the Debenture Holders") appointed Brian Hackett of PricewaterhouseCoopers Ltd as the receiver manager (the "Receiver") over the assets falling under the debenture held by the Debenture Holders of World GTL Trinidad Limited ("WGTL Trinidad") following WGTL Trinidad's default on a loan from the Debenture Holders to WGTL Trinidad.
-The Debenture Holders appointed the Receiver in its role as a secured lender of WGTL Trinidad and pursuant to the terms of a mortgage debenture between WGTL Trinidad and Credit Suisse, which Credit Suisse assigned to the Debenture Holders in July 2009.
+On 2009 September 25, Petrotrin appointed Brian Hackett of Pricewaterhouse Coopers Ltd as the receiver (the "Receiver") of World GTL Trinidad Limited ("WGTL Trinidad") following WGTL Trinidad's default on a loan from Petrotrin to WGTL Trinidad.
+Petrotrin appointed the Receiver in its role as a secured lender of WGTL Trinidad and pursuant to the terms of a mortgage debenture between WGTL Trinidad and Credit Suisse, which Credit Suisse assigned to Petrotrin in 2009 July.

-On February 1, 2011, the Receiver published a notice (the "Notice") in local and foreign newspapers advertising the sale of an unfinished gas-to-liquids ("GTL") plant and other assets of WGTL Trinidad.
-The Notice states that the GTL plant "is now in the completion phase with significant construction completed" and that the GTL plant and other related assets are being sold "on an as is where is basis" (emphasis in original), with the purchaser being responsible for the payment of all outstanding rates and taxes.
-The sale is also contingent upon the purchaser obtaining certification from the Trinidad and Tobago Ministry of Energy.
+On 2011 February 01, the Receiver published a notice (the "Notice") in local and foreign newspapers advertising the sale of an unfinished Gas-to-Liquids ("GTL") Plant and other assets of WGTL Trinidad.
+The Notice states that the GTL Plant "is now in the completion phase with significant construction completed" and that the GTL Plant and other related assets are being sold "on an as is where is basis" (emphasis in original), with the purchaser being responsible for the payment of all outstanding rates and taxes.
+The sale is also contingent upon the purchaser obtaining certification from the Trinidad and Tobago Ministry of Energy and Energy Affairs.
 The Notice further states that "the Receiver is under no obligation to accept any of the offers received."